 The Kir Royale is a popular pre-dinner apértif in France where both Champagne and Crème de Cassis are readily available.
 The classy cocktail achieved global fame over the years and now appears on cocktail bar menus around the world.

-Served in a flute, the sparkling rose-colored drink is swanky enough to serve at a wedding.
+Served in a flute, the sparkling red-colored drink is swanky enough to serve at a wedding.
 However, the Kir Royale’s recipe is so simple that it’s tempting to craft a couple at home and enjoy them with a cheese plate and nibbles.

 History Of The Kir Royale